bheisler/criterion.rs/CONTRIBUTING.md

 https://github.com/japaric/criterion.rs/issues

+## A Note on Dependency Updates

+Criterion.<span></span>rs does not accept pull requests to update dependencies unless specifically requested by the maintaner(s).
+Dependencies are updated manually by the maintainer(s) before each new release.

 ## Code

 Pull requests are welcome, though please raise an issue for discussion first if none exists.
 We're happy to assist new contributors.